cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

    `cockroach node decommission <space separated list of node ids> --host=…`

-   to decommission all nodes at once is expected to work best.
+   decommissioning all nodes at once is expected to work best.
 Alternatively decommission 1 node at a time, but ensure that only one `cockroach node decommission` command runs at a time.